telerik/blazor-docs/components/breadcrumb/separator.md

 The Breadcrumb component renders a [Telerik font icon]({%slug general-information/font-icons%}) as a separator between its items.
 By default the separator icon is `chevron-right`.

 You can define a separator icon of your choice through the `SeparatorIcon` attribute of the `TelerikBreadcrumb`.
-It accepts a `string` with the [Telerik icon]({%slug general-information/font-icons%}) name.
+It accepts an `object` with the [Telerik icon]({%slug general-information/font-icons%}) name.

 Furthermore, you can take full control over the Separator rendering with the [SeparatorTemplate]({%slug breadcrumb-templates%}#separatortemplate) the Breadcrumb component provides.